CastagnaIT/plugin.video.netflix/README.md

 - Enable verbose logging in the plugin settings
 - Enable the Debug log in you Kodi settings
 - Open an issue with a titles that summarises your problems and include:
-	- Kodi version (git sha as long as we´re on agile only)
+	- Kodi version (git sha if possible)
-	- Inputstream.adaptive version (git sha as long as we´re on the agile branch)
+	- Inputstream.adaptive version (git sha if possible)
 	- Your OS and OS version
 	- Libwedevine version
 	- A Kodi debug log that represents your issue